|01-25-2006, 10:17 PM||#1|

 “Don’t think twice about it, really”, Daneen said.
 “Leo’s pretty wealthy and I’m sure I’m viewed as a potential gold-digger by a lot of folks who don’t know us.
 I see it as just a job hazard and actually get quite a laugh out of it.
-It gives folks with small minds something to talk about and that’s all the exercise some of the people around here will get in a day – so I’m actually doing them a favor.”
+It gives people with small minds something to talk about and that’s all the exercise some of the people around here will get in a day – so I’m actually doing them a favor.”
 Daneen laughed once more and Raye couldn’t help but admire the girl’s attitude.
-“As for Leo’s work,” she was saying, “he’s officially retired, but still keeps in touch with a few clients.
-Mostly on a social level, but occasionally he’ll take a meeting to help one of them bang out a new deal with another agent.”
+“As for Leo’s work,” she was saying, “he is mostly retired, but still keeps in touch with a few clients.
+Mostly on a social level, but occasionally he take a meeting to help one of them bang out a new deal with another agent.”

 “Oh, he was a very successful talent agent in London for years,” Daneen answered.
 “Represented lots of big-time entertainers; mostly singers, but a few film and stage actors as well.
 I’m not really familiar with most of his actual clients – they were before my time – but the stories he could tell you about backstage meetings with guys like the Stones and Led Zeppelin…well, he never represented them, he’s just met loads of celebrities because of his connections, you know?
 But I’m sure you’ll hear all about that tomorrow.
 Can I tell him you’ll be here around 1 o’clock?”

-“Absolutely”, Raye answered, without hesitation.
+“Absolutely”, Raye said.
 “It was nice talking to you, Daneen.
 I’ll see you both tomorrow.”
-Raye ended the call, but then immediately began to second guess herself and wonder what she’d just signed on for.
+Raye ended the call and began to wonder what she’d just signed on for.
 Maybe, like Daneen had said, Leo just wanted some company.
 And since he knew of her fondness for photography, they had some common ground.
 Regardless of it all, at the very least she’d have a good meal with pleasant company and interesting conversation.
 Beats eating fast food alone in my Pathfinder any day, she decided.

 They were seated on the oceanfront deck outside the great room, admiring the cloudless blue sky and marveling at what difference, indeed, a day makes.
 Gone were Friday's cold, gray skies and rain; they'd been replaced with comfortable temperatures in the upper 60s and a sky so crisp and clean you could almost look to the heavens and see your own face reflected back at you.
-Lunch had been finished and the remnants cleared away by Daneen.
-She had just popped out onto the deck to say everything was put away and that she was gone until Tuesday, gently reminding Leo that she was going out of town with friends for a mountain camping trip before the nights got too unbearably cold.
+Lunch had been eaten and the remnants cleared away by Daneen.
+She had just popped out onto the deck to say everything was put away and that she was gone until Tuesday.
+She gently reminding Leo she was going out of town with some friends for a camping trip in the mountains before the nights got too unbearably cold.
 Hugs and friendly pecks on each cheek were exchanged and then she was off.

 Leo wasted no time getting to his point.
-"I didn't invite you over just to have company for lunch", he told Raye.
+"I didn't just invite you over so I'd have company for lunch", he told Raye.
 "I have a business proposition and think you're just the person for the job.
 Shall I continue?"

 "Well", Raye answered hesitantly, "I'd be lying if I said I wasn't the least bit curious what you're talking about.
 But that's such an ambiguous statement; I've got to have more details before I commit to anything."

 "Fair enough", he was saying.
 "My son and several of his friends have a break in their travel plans next month and plan on joining me here for Thanksgiving.
-I know it may seem strange for a couple of Brits to be observing an American holiday, but ‘when in Rome’, you know."
+I know it may seem strange for a couple of Brits to be observing an American holiday, but when in Rome, you know."
 He flashed a perfectly charming smile and continued.
 "It's been ages since he and I were in the same country together, much less the same room, so we recently decided the Thanksgiving holiday was as good a time as any to see each other.
 His friends are just tagging along for a little R&R on the Carolina coast.
 I'd love to invite you to our holiday feast not only as a guest, but as our official photographer.
-I would like to commission a collection of photos and present them to him for Christmas.
+I want to take some of the better shots and create a lovely collage for him for Christmas.
 Are you interested?"

-Raye resisted the urge to shake her head until her shriveled brain tumbled out one of her ears like a Saturdy morning cartoon character would do if confused.
+Raye resisted the urge to shake her head until her shriveled brain tumbled out one of her ears like the characters in the Saturday morning cartoons used to do when they were confused.
 Instead, she kneaded her temples with her middle fingers for a moment before letting out a sigh and running both hands through her hair.
 She slowly leaned forward and, steepling her hands in front of her with both elbows on the patio table, asked simply but incredulously, "What?"